microsoft/mssql-docker/windows/mssql-server-windows-developer/readme.md

-# mssql-server-windows
+# mssql-server-windows-developer
-This Dockerfile helps developers to get started using SQL Server vNext in Windows Containers.
+This Dockerfile helps developers to get started using teh latest SQL Server Developer Edition for Windows Containers.
 The file downloads and installs SQL Server vNext with the default setup parameters.

 ### Contents